The Best European Christmas Markets Road Trip: A One Week Itinerary

 Tolls are common and have different lanes for you to pay by card or cash (it’s a good idea to carry both).
 Be careful as you approach them to get in the right lane for you, which can be worked out by the large signs above each lane.
 Watch out as you pull away from the toll too, as many lanes condense back into a few and there are vehicles on both sides.

 It’s a smart idea to read up on the road rules for each country as they might vary.
 For example, France requires you to carry a breathalyser kit and warning triangle in your car at all times.
-The motorways flow seamlessly from one country to another, but the speed limits change and isn’t always clearly signposted, so be sure to be careful and know the rules.
+The motorways flow seamlessly from one country to another, but the speed limits change and aren’t always clearly signposted, so be sure to be careful and know the rules.

 As with any customs, there are strict import/export rules between the UK and Europe.
 Check what you can take with you and what you can bring home.
 Brexit has impacted the free flow of goods between UK and the rest of Europe, and there are rules on things like meat and dairy products that you might not expect.
 And if you are planning on bringing back alcohol and food as presents, know what the limits are.
-The Christmas Markets provide some great opportunities for Christmas shopping, as do many of the small specialist shops, but don’t ignore the supermarkets – they can also have great choice at reasonable prices.
+The Christmas Markets provide some great opportunities for Christmas shopping, as do many of the small specialist shops, but don’t ignore the supermarkets – they can also have great choices at reasonable prices.

 Read next: